adil192/cosmic-packaging/docs/nightly.md

 ## How to patch nightly packages

 Nightly packages now use the upsteam https://src.fedoraproject.org/group/cosmic-sig repos.
 The patches are hosted in this repo, in [patches](./../patches).
-You can use the justfile to help you.
-Just change the NAME variable, call `just clone-upstream`, make your change, and call `just create-patch "commit msg" patch_name`.
+You can use the justfile file to help you.

+1. Set the NAME env variable
+   - bash: `NAME=cosmic-initial-setup`
+   - fish: `set -gx NAME cosmic-initial-setup`
+2. Call `just clone-upstream`
+3. Make your change
+4. Call `just create-patch "commit msg" patch_name`.